 One of the first things a new Jeep owner is itching to do with his or her four-wheeled billy goat is to hit the trails and see what it can do off-road.
 When I purchased Smokey, I was bombarded by friends and fellow Jeepers promising I’d be surprised at how capable my Jeep would be in stock form.

 They were absolutely right!
 Aside from occasionally riding on three tires because my stock sway bar links were connected, I’ve not had any issues getting anywhere I wanted to go off-road.
 That said, I also know my limits.
 I’ll wait to tackle the tougher trails until I’m a more seasoned trail hand and until Smokey is a little better-equipped to face larger obstacles.

-While not a complete list by any means, here are some of the more notable things I plan to add or modify in order to make my daily driver a more capable weekend trail rig:
+While not a complete list by any means, (a more fleshed out list can be found here) below are some of the more notable things I plan to add or modify in order to make my daily driver a more capable weekend trail rig:

 UPDATE April 2017: I’ve researched until I’m blue in the face.
 I’ve compared features and materials, and read more about elastomers and vulcanization than I care to ever think about again.
 At this point, I’m leaning toward either the 2.5- or 3.5-inch Overland “Elite” kit from Metalcloak (to be followed later by a full set of eight control arms) and the basic 3-inch spring lift kit from Teraflex, also with longer arms to follow.